 General Differences

-Although there are many differences between chinchillas and guinea pigs, one of the general differences is in their temperament.
+One of the biggest differences between chinchillas and guinea pigs is their temperament.

 Chinchilla History